Timelapse

 16 clicks 5 clicks 27 clicks 10 clicks

 Click on the far-right button with the small circle to activate the elevator.
 Move B L F2 L2 and click on the rightmost of the three paired-J symbols at the bottom of the window frame to descend to the lower level.
 Move F R F and take the sparking red crystal from the robot.
 Move B R F R2 and put the crystal into the receptacle under the window to reactivate the elevator.
 Click on the leftmost of the three paired-J symbols at the bottom of the window frame to ascend to the upper level.
-Remove the crystal and move into the stasis chamber rooom.
-You are now under a time limit to deal with the robot Guardian before he finds you and sends you to eternity, ending the game with a few newspaper articles.
+Remove the crystal and move into the stasis chamber room.
+You are now under a time limit to deal with the robot Guardian before he finds you and sends you to eternity.
 To accomplish this, you will lay a trap for the Guardian using one of the stasis tubes.

-While passsing by the individual stasis tubes, make a note of the pattern of blue lights on the panels in them.
+The semicircular stasis chamber room contains seven stasis tubes, one of which is empty.
+While passing by the individual tubes, make a note of the pattern of blue lights on the panels in them.
+You'll need to check several of the tubes for the complete pattern since the occupants are blocking some of the view.
 Find the empty stasis tube and enter it.
 Set the same pattern of blue lights:

 XX